Something shifted and you can't name when

 In the 1970s, psychologist John Gottman and his colleagues began doing something unusual.
 They brought couples into a lab, asked them to talk through a real conflict, and filmed it.
 Then they followed those couples for years, tracking who stayed together and who didn't.

 After decades of this research, Gottman identified four communication patterns that predicted relationship breakdown with striking accuracy.
-He called them the Four Horsemen.
+He called them the Four Horsemen, a term that's now standard in couples therapy research.
 His findings, published across multiple studies including in the Journal of Personality and Social Psychology, showed that couples who displayed these patterns consistently were far more likely to separate.

 This isn't intuition or clinical impression.
 It's pattern recognition built from thousands of hours of real couples in real conflict.
 And all four patterns are probably more familiar than you'd expect.